Theta1 Orionis C

 Theta^{1} Orionis C (θ^{1} Orionis C) is a member of the Trapezium open cluster that lies within the Orion Nebula.
 The star C is the most massive of the four bright stars at the heart of the cluster.
 It is an O class blue main sequence star with a B-type main sequence companion.
 Its high luminosity and large distance (about 1,500 light years) give it an apparent visible magnitude of 5.1.

 Theta^{1} Orionis consists of multiple components, primarily the four stars of the Trapezium cluster, all within one arc-minute of each other.
 Theta^{2} Orionis is a more distant grouping of three main stars plus several fainter companions, 1-2 arc-minutes from Theta^{1}.

-Theta^{1} C is itself a binary of two massive stars, C1 and C2, plus a very close fainter companion apparently escaping the system.
+Theta^{1} C is itself a binary of two massive stars, C_{1} and C_{2}, plus a very close fainter companion apparently escaping the system.

-Theta^{1} Orionis C1 is responsible for generating most of the ultraviolet light that is slowly ionizing (and perhaps photoevaporating) the Orion Nebula.
+Theta^{1} Orionis C_{1} is responsible for generating most of the ultraviolet light that is slowly ionizing (and perhaps photoevaporating) the Orion Nebula.
 This UV light is also the primary cause of the glow that illuminates the Orion Nebula.
 The star emits a powerful stellar wind that is a hundred thousand times stronger than the Sun's, and the outpouring gas moves at 1,000 km/s.

 The primary has a strong dipolar magnetic field with an intensity of 1.1±0.1 kG.
 The field is inclined at an angle of 42±6 ° to the rotation axis.
 Detected in 2002, this was the first O-type star found to have a magnetic field, and is most likely a fossil field.
 This field is confining the motion of the strong stellar wind, which should reduce the mass loss rate by 80%.